armory/docs/content/en/docs/installation/operator.md

 Spinnaker Operator is a Kubernetes operator for Spinnaker that makes it easy to install, deploy, and upgrade any version of Spinnaker.

-- Manage Spinnaker with `kubectl` like other Kubernetes applications.
+- Manage Spinnaker with `kubectl` like other applications.
 - Expose Spinnaker via `LoadBalancer` or `Ingress` (optional)
 - Keep secrets separate from your config.
 Store your config in `git` and have an easy Gitops workflow.
 - Validate your configuration before applying it (with webhook validation).
 - Store Spinnaker secrets in [Kubernetes secrets](https://github.com/armory/spinnaker-operator/blob/master/doc/managing-spinnaker.md#secrets-in-kubernetes-secrets).
-- Gain total control over Spinnaker manifests with `kustomize` style patching
+- Gain total control over Spinnaker manifests with [`kustomize` style patching](https://github.com/armory/spinnaker-operator/blob/master/doc/options.md#speckustomize)
 - Define Kubernetes accounts in `SpinnakerAccount` objects and store kubeconfig inline, in Kubernetes secrets, in s3, or GCS **(Experimental)**.
-- Istio support **(early)**
+- Deploy Spinnaker in an Istio controlled cluster **(Experimental)**

 > We refer here to the Armory Operator which installs Armory Spinnaker.
 The open source operator installs open source Spinnaker and can be found [here](https://github.com/armory/spinnaker-operator).